HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Installation

-Install macOS Sonoma using normal procedure.
+Install macOS Sonoma following normal procedure.

 If the installation fails, set the SMBIOS to `iMac19,1`.
 After the installation you can go back to `iMac15,1` SMBIOS.